inkyblackness/ss-specs/archives/levelObjects.md

 The ```Next``` field of unused objects is not defined and contains arbitrary data.
 The last unused object entry refers to the starting point with its ```Previous``` value.

+The ```Cross-Reference table index``` of the starting point does not refer to a cross-reference entry, it is the index within the same table of the last object entry in use.

 > While the ```In use flag``` is the primary information whether an entry in this table describes a proper object,
 > there are entries in the archives "in use" which have bogus data.
 In these cases, they refer to the cross-reference
 > table entry number zero.
 This entry belongs to the starting point object entry, which is not in use.